-In practice, an iterative form of the factorial function would be both simpler and faster than the version shown in Example 4.2.
-Unfortunately, it is not always possible to replace recursion with iteration.
+An iterative form of the factorial function is both simpler and faster than the version shown in Example 4.2.
+But it is not always possible to replace recursion with iteration.
 Recursion, or some imitation of it, is necessary when implementing algorithms that require multiple branching such as in the Towers of Hanoi algorithm, or when traversing a binary tree.
 The Mergesort and Quicksort algorithms of Chapter 7 are also examples in which recursion is required.
 Fortunately, it is always possible to imitate recursion with a stack.
 Let us now turn to a non-recursive version of the Towers of Hanoi function, which cannot be done iteratively.

-Example 4.3 The TOH function shown in Figure 2.2 makes two recursive calls: one to move n-1 rings off the bottom ring, and another to move these n-1 rings back to the goal pole.
+Example 4.3 The TOH function shown in Figure 2.2 makes two recursive calls: one to move n - 1 rings off the bottom ring, and another to move these n - 1 rings back to the goal pole.
 We can eliminate the recursion by using a stack to store a representation of the three operations that TOH must perform: two recursive calls and a move operation.
 To do so, we must first come up with a representation of the various operations, implemented as a class whose objects will be stored on the stack.
-Here is such a class.